yaretzj/ChoreCenter/Backend/README.md

     - pyipka
     - python-dotenv
 - If you are developing on the backend, you will also want to install `pylint` and `black`.
 Use black to format files before pushing code to GitHub
+- Create a local copy of the `.env.example` file using the command `cp .env.example .env`.
+Replace the placeholders after the `=` sign with the corresponding config values.
+Reach out to a member of the backend team if you need the env variable strings.
 - Before you can run the server you will need to export the `FLASK_APP` environment variable to tell your terminal the application to work with with the command `export FLASK_APP=app.py`
 - Run the flask server with the command `flask run`.
 The server runs on port 5000 by default.
 If you want to run the server on a different port, export an environment variable named `FLASK_RUN_PORT` and set it to the desired port number.
 If set, `flask run` will run the server on the port number defined in `FLASK_RUN_PORT`.